DID YOU KNOW ?

 Spravato (aka Esketamine) is a new, FDA approved medication, which is an isomer of Ketamine (aka racemic ketamine).

-Spravato is an FDA approved medication, meaning, to be covered by insurance, however, we must use the medication exactly as the FDA approved it.
+Spravato is an FDA approved medication (it may be covered by insurance).
+However, we must use the medication exactly as the FDA approved it, thus there are restrictions on how it must be administered.